ttran/fhir/README.md

 This node npm package allows for the propagation of FHIR requests to GT's FHIR database.

 The module requires a parameter/options object that has 4 parameters:
-  1. pages
-  2. start
+  1. start
-  3. end
+  2. end
-  4. format
+  3. format

 The module also has an optional callback function.
 If this parameter is left empty, it returns a promise.